abishekmuthian/bonehealthtracker/README.md

 Clicking the above image would open the demo video in YouTube.

 ### Technical How
-1. BMD report is extracted by [AWS Textract](https://aws.amazon.com/textract/) classified by the [AWS Comprehend Medical](https://aws.amazon.com/comprehend/medical/) in the python middleware.
+1. BMD report is extracted by [Amazon Textract](https://aws.amazon.com/textract/) classified by the [Amazon Comprehend Medical](https://aws.amazon.com/comprehend/medical/) in the python middleware.
 2. The medical data is processed by the parser and **any personal identifiable information is ignored**.
 3. Parser returns T-Scores and BMD scores for individual organs.
 4. The data is stored in a client Cookie, The Cookie is updated with new reports.